Bioconductor/mirror/Migrating.md

 If you are cloning the mirrors directly you can switch to the `release-X.X` branch of the release you would like to commit to, and then proceed as normal.
-If you are hosting on Github as well, rather than checking out `bioc/master` checkout `bioc/release-X.X`, then perform the rest of the steps as normal.
+If you are hosting on GitHub as well, rather than checking out `bioc/master` checkout `bioc/release-X.X`, then perform the rest of the steps as normal.

 ## Troubleshooting #